oglimmer/linky/README.md

 ## terminal 1

-This starts a webpack-dev-server at :8080 with a proxy to :8088 for all REST endpoints.
+This starts a webpack-dev-server at :3000 with a proxy to :8088 for all REST endpoints.

 - cd client
 - npm install
-- npm run dev
+- npm start

 ## terminal 2